Using “Friendly” Bacteria to Promote Healthy Digestion, Strengthen Immunity, and More

 The microbiome organ is a collection of microbes or single-celled microorganisms—called microflora—that live on and in the body.
 The human body contains 100 trillion cells, and 90% of them are not even our own—nearly all of these are bacteria; the rest are yeasts and parasites.
 These microbes are incredibly diverse in size, shape, color and growth rates, and may include as many as 1,000 different species.

 The microbiome begins developing at birth and changes throughout our lifetime.
-Environment plays a larger role in determining microbiome makeup and health than genetics, which explains why members of the same household may have similar conditions even without being genetically related.
+The environment plays a larger role in determining microbiome makeup and health than genetics, which explains why members of the same household may have similar conditions even without being genetically related.

 Microbes enter our body through the air we breathe, and the food and drink we consume.
 Once stuck in the mucus that lines our oral and nasal cavities, they are swallowed and propelled through our digestive system.
 Most of these bacteria, called “normal flora,” reside in the GI tract, primarily in the places shown in the figure to the right, including: